sig-net/multichain-abstract-account/README.md

 class OIDCAuthContract {
   auth(token: OIDCToken, tokenSignature: string, provider: Provider): boolean {
     // 1.
-Fetches the public key of the provider from the oracle contract
+Fetch the provider's public key from the oracle contract
     // 2.
-Validate if the token was signed by the providerPublicKey
+Validate that the token was signed by the provider's public key
     // 3.
-Return the result
+Return the validation result
   }
 }
 ```